 Making Delicious Homemade Crusty Bread

-325 grams warm water – just pleasantly warm when you put your finger in it…not too hot
+325 grams (or 325 ml) warm water – just pleasantly warm when you put your finger in it…not too hot

 10 grams salt